nikpltnk/newalfr/README.md

-default is not main lkskkkfkf
+default is not main bldsfbsfbfsd